siriusssssss1/elas-official/backend/7-notebot/ReadMe.md

 * NoteBot is a user-friendly web application that provides various functionalities, including the organization and categorization of notes and the ability to search for notes shared by other students.
 Additionally, the application incorporates an AI-powered chatbot, which can offer study guidance and support to users.
 This feature enhances the learning experience by providing personalized assistance and recommendations.

-* It was initially developed by [Hla Abuhamra](https://github.com/HlaHusain), [Yusra Abdulrahman](https://github.com/Yusra-3033), [Hadeel Saleh](https://github.com/hadeelalzenaty-web), and [Hadil Khbaiz]() in the frame of the AWT course in summer semester 2023 and was further developed by [SarahZulian] (https://github.com/sarahzulian), [MdhYazanAlTabakh] (https://github.com/siriusssssss1), [VictoriaFrommann] (https://github.com/victoriafrommann), [PaulaSantos] (https://github.com/paulas16) in the frame of the IDEA lab in the winter semester 2023/24
+* It was initially developed by [Hla Abuhamra](https://github.com/HlaHusain), [Yusra Abdulrahman](https://github.com/Yusra-3033), [Hadeel Saleh](https://github.com/hadeelalzenaty-web), and [Hadil Khbaiz]() in the frame of the AWT course in summer semester 2023 and was further developed by [Sarah Zulian](https://github.com/sarahzulian), [Mdh Yazan Al Tabakh](https://github.com/siriusssssss1), [Victoria Frommann](https://github.com/victoriafrommann), [Paula Santos](https://github.com/paulas16) in the frame of the IDEA lab in the winter semester 2023/24

 * It was created with React, Nodejs, Express, Mongoose, MongoDB Atlas, OpenAi, and ChatGPT `gpt-3.5-turbo` model.